-Exploration activity in the Company's projects and general and administrative overheads in Q3-2013 were funded from cash at hand.
+Exploration activity in the Company's projects and general and administrative overheads in Q1-2014 were funded from cash at hand and from the proceeds of option payments on the Pine Tree property (\$215,680).

 The Company is in the exploration stage and has a limited source of net operating cash flow derived from providing drilling services.
-The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities (see SUBSEQUENT EVENTS).
+The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.